Asthma

 Asthma Diagnosis

-Talk to your doctor if you or your child has asthma symptoms.
-Let them know if you know of anything that puts you at risk for asthma.
-You may need to see a team of healthcare providers, including your doctor, an asthma specialist, or an allergy specialist (called an allergist).
+Talk to your healthcare provider if you or your child have asthma symptoms.
+Tell them about any possible risk factors you have.
+You may need to see a team of healthcare professionals, including your primary care provider, an asthma specialist, or an allergy specialist (called an allergist).

 Tips for talking with your healthcare provider fact sheet